 It’s an exciting time for Shugborough.
 The estate came back into the full care of the National Trust last year on the 1 November 2016.
 Over the winter the estate closed while the National Trust began a programme of improvements to visitor facilities and to open up access on the site.
 Shugborough re-opened to visitors on 21 March 2017.

-As a conservation charity, the National Trust’s key aim is to restore the Grade I listed parkland and tell the history of the estate and the Anson family; of two brothers, Admiral George Anson whose success at sea enabled his brother Thomas to realise his vision for ‘A perfect paradise’ and ‘arcadia’ and the Shugborough we see today.
+As a conservation charity, the National Trust’s key aim is to restore the Grade I listed parkland and tell the history of the estate and the Anson family; of two brothers, Admiral George Anson whose success at sea enabled his brother Thomas to realise his vision for ‘A perfect paradise’, ‘arcadia’ and the Shugborough we see today.

 The Shugborough Estate is one of the few historic places in the United Kingdom to have a Grade I listed parkland.
 This significant landscape includes unique monuments and follies that were very much at the forefront of eighteenth century parkland design.